TurtleEngr/gitproj/doc/user-doc/config.md

 ## gpRemoteMinSpace; -NA; gitproj.config.remote-min-space; (2g)

-This is the minium space that should be available on the external drive.
+This is the minimum space that should be available on the external drive.
 The git proj remote command will not continue if there is not enough space.
 The available space should be at least twice the size of the space used by ProjName.raw.